 When spies gave negative reports about the insurmountable conditions in the Promised Land, the the Israelites gave up before they ever started.
 The spies were focused on the fortifications and walls of the cities that they found.
 They were looking at problems instead of the possibilities.
 Their unbelief caused them to doubt the promises of God.
 Only Joshua and Caleb believed that God would do what He said He would do.
 Let me be clear, their disbelief did not remove their status as God’s chosen people, but it robbed them of the blessings and rest they were promised in the Promised Land.
-These verses are all about “resting in God”.
+These verses are all about “resting in God.”
 So why is the writer bringing up this example of the Children of Israel in the desert?
 It is a picture of what we ourselves lose out on when we fall into unbelief.
 King David summarized the story in Psalm 95.

 Today, if only you would hear his voice, 8 “Do not harden your hearts as you did at Meribah, as you did that day at Massah in the wilderness, 9 where your ancestors tested me; they tried me, though they had seen what I did.
 10 For forty years I was angry with that generation; I said, ‘They are a people whose hearts go astray, and they have not known my ways.’
 11 So I declared on oath in my anger, ‘They shall never enter my rest.’”
-(Psalm 95:7b-11 NIV)
+(Psalm 95:7b-11, NIV).

 Verse eleven is a sad statement.
 Because of their unbelief God declared that none of them would enter into the rest of the Promised Land.
 God never intended that Israel would be stuck in Kadesh-Barnea for 38 years.
 If they had walked by faith instead of by sight, they would have been enjoying the rest of the Promised Land on the 14th day after leaving Egypt.

-So what is the link between the “Promised Land” and “Entering into His Rest”?
+So, what is the link between the “Promised Land” and “Entering into His Rest?”
 He is talking about walking into and walking in the promises of God.
 Because of their fear, they were not able to enjoy the blessings and the promises that God had intended for them.
 It was a place where they could’ve arrived and no longer worried about a thing.
 God promised them total victory and provision if they would take the land as instructed.
 Instead, they were stuck in a place where they were captives of their own fear and unbelief.
-Numbers 13:33 tells us EXACTLY where they were mentally, “ 33 And there we saw the Nephilim (the sons of Anak, who come from the Nephilim), and we seemed to ourselves like grasshoppers, and so we seemed to them.”
-(Numbers 13:33 ESV)
+Numbers 13:33 tells us EXACTLY where they were mentally. “ 33 And there we saw the Nephilim (the sons of Anak, who come from the Nephilim), and we seemed to ourselves like grasshoppers, and so we seemed to them.”
+(Numbers 13:33, ESV).

-We, Christians right now in the present are to learn from what happened back there in the desert.
+We, Christians right now in the present, are to learn from what happened back there in the desert.
 Paul’s letter to the Corinthian church warns us to not fall into these same traps.
-“11 Now these things happened to them as an example, but they were written down for our instruction, on whom the end of the ages has come. ( 1 Corinthians 10:11 ESV)
+“11 Now these things happened to them as an example, but they were written down for our instruction, on whom the end of the ages has come. ( 1 Corinthians 10:11, ESV).

 6 Since therefore it remains for some to enter it, and those who formerly received the good news failed to enter because of disobedience, 7 again he appoints a certain day, “Today,” saying through David so long afterward, in the words already quoted,